Levetiracetam extended-release tabletsPronunciation

 - Contact your health care provider if your seizures become worse or if you have a new type of seizure.

-- Patients who take levetiracetam extended-release tablets may be at increased risk for suicidal thoughts or actions.
-The risk may be greater in patients who have had suicidal thoughts or actions in the past.
+- Levetiracetam extended-release tablets may cause behavior changes and mental or mood problems.
+Patients who take levetiracetam extended-release tablets may also be at increased risk for suicidal thoughts or actions.
+The risk of suicidal thoughts or actions may be greater in patients who have had suicidal thoughts or actions in the past.
 Watch patients who take levetiracetam extended-release tablets closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual changes in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

-- Serious rashes have been reported with the use of levetiracetam extended-release tablets.
-Most of the serious rashes that have occurred with the use of levetiracetam extended-release tablets developed within the first 14 to 17 days after starting treatment.
-However, rashes have also been reported to occur at least 4 months after starting treatment.
-Contact your doctor at once if you develop rash symptoms, including red, swollen, blistered, or peeling skin.
+- Serious skin reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) have been reported with the use of levetiracetam extended-release tablets.
+They can cause serious health problems that may not go away, and sometimes death.
+Most of the serious skin reactions developed within the first 14 to 17 days after starting treatment.
+However, skin reactions have also been reported to occur at least 4 months after starting treatment.
+Contact your doctor at once if you develop signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.
 Treatment with levetiracetam extended-release tablets should be stopped if rash occurs, unless it is clearly determined that the medicine did not cause the rash.
 Talk with your doctor for more information.

-- Lab tests, including kidney function, may be performed while you use levetiracetam extended-release tablets.
+- Lab tests may be performed while you use levetiracetam extended-release tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use levetiracetam extended-release tablets with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using levetiracetam extended-release tablets while you are pregnant.
-Levetiracetam extended-release tablets is found in breast milk.
+Levetiracetam extended-release tablets's effectiveness may decrease in women who become pregnant.
+Discuss any questions or concerns with your doctor.
+Levetiracetam extended-release tablets are found in breast milk.
 Do not breast-feed while taking levetiracetam extended-release tablets.

 Possible side effects of levetiracetam extended-release tablets: